 RELATED: Adaptogens explained in plain English: which ones actually have data

-Step 1: Reset your cortisol rhythm first
+Step 1: Reset your cortisol rhythm first with a little morning sun

 Caffeine has a 5- to 6-hour half-life.
 So a 3 p.m. coffee is still 25 percent active at 9 p.m.
 That is the chemical reason you feel “tired but wired” at bedtime.
 Even if you can fall asleep on evening caffeine, your deep sleep quality tanks.
 Poor deep sleep equals elevated next-day cortisol.
 And elevated cortisol equals more cortisol-belly storage.
 Try switching to decaf or herbal tea after 2 p.m. for two weeks.
-Then check if your sleep score — track it with an Oura Ring or any wearable — improves measurably.

-Step 3: Nightly magnesium glycinate
+Step 3: Magnesium glycinate every single night

 Magnesium directly lowers nervous-system excitability.
 So consistent nighttime dosing of 200 to 400 milligrams of elemental magnesium glycinate shifts baseline cortisol within two to three weeks.
 Glycinate is the form that matters here.
 Specifically, magnesium oxide (the cheap form in most multivitamins) absorbs at about 4 percent and is essentially useless for this purpose.
 Doctor’s Best High Absorption Magnesium is the value pick I most often recommend.
 Thorne Magnesium Bisglycinate is the premium tier when budget allows.